Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 • Overseeing the financial performance of the school to ensure its money is well spent;

-The governing body strive to be as effective as possible, acting as a 'critical friend', working in a close, supportive way with the Headteacher, senior leadership team and school staff to raise standards in all areas of school life and to promote high standards of education andachievement for all pupils.
+The governing body act as a 'critical friend', working in a close, supportive way with the Co-Headteachers, senior leadership team and school staff to raise standards in all areas of school life and to promote high standards of education and achievement for all pupils.
+Our aim is that every child at Stone will reach their full potential.

 Structure and Responsibilities of Governing Board